Alec-Alameddine/poker-showdown/README.md

 If advanced stats are off, only the players with the best and worst hands are shown.

-If advanced stats are on, three other pieces of information are displayed following the first and last place player:
+If advanced stats are on, three pieces of information are displayed following the first and last place player:

 1. Hand occurence of the ten types of hands